viktors-telle/personal-blog/content/blog/podcasts-that-i-recommend-listening-to/index.md

 ## We Study Billionaires

 First, I wanted to understand finances better so I did the research and found a couple of promising podcasts.
 This is one of my favorites.
 It comes out every Sunday and informs you of the latest developments in economics and investing.
+The podcast hosts Preston Pysh and Stig Brodersen talk about the investment strategies of famous investors like Warren Buffet and Ray Dalio.
+They also review popular books on investing and enterepreneurship and invite guests to talk about the latest trends in economics and investing.

 [Link to Spotify](https://open.spotify.com/show/28RHOkXkuHuotUrkCdvlOP?si=sgpBam5cTV-00FPWApTThA)

 ## Techmeme Ride Home

 This podcast comes out every weekday.
-Brian does a great job informing us of the latest technology news.
-He
+Brian does a great job informing us of the latest technology news such as product news, recent acquisitions, earnings reports of the big tech companies.
+This podcast is based upon [techmeme.com](https://www.techmeme.com/), which is Silicon Valley's most-read news source.

 [Link to Spotify](https://open.spotify.com/show/1jBNbPVlGUen3sWdd25ho6?si=TPm4Ua8ASnqhMr6cFOQ78w)